bbopar/discord-token-tracker/README.md

 ## Error Handling

 The application includes comprehensive error handling:
-- Discord API rate limiting
+- Discord API rate limiting and retry mechanisms
+- Birdeye API error handling with automatic retries
-- Network failures
+- Network failures and timeout handling
-- Data parsing errors
+- Data parsing and validation
-- Storage failures
+- Storage operation failures
+- Recommendation transmission errors

-Errors are logged to the console and captured in the status endpoint.
+Errors are logged to the console and reflected in the status endpoint.

 ## Contributing